AschPlatform/asch-docs-site/source/en/help/index.md

 # 9 How much is the initial circulation of Asch?

 Asch’s initial circulation is 100 million.
-For details, see the Asch ICO strategies.

 # 10 How much is Asch delegates’ returns?